 - Identify the hazard.
 This includes physical, chemical, biological and psychosocial hazards

-- Identify the risk associated with the hazard, including who might be harmed.
+- Identify the risk associated with the hazard.
+Identify who might be harmed and how, where and when (ie risk description).
 This applies to visitors, contractors, staff, students and the public.

 - Assess the risk, taking account of existing control measures and their effectiveness.
 Use the HSE risk assessment tool.

 - Identify if any extra control measures are required.

 The results of the risk assessment must be recorded.